 If you are pregnant and considering abortion, you may not need one.

 A positive pregnancy test recognizes the presence of the pregnancy hormone HCG.
 HCG can be present even if the pregnancy is not viable.
 Studies show that as many as one in five early pregnancies end in natural miscarriage.
+If you are less than six weeks pregnant, your chance of having a non-viable pregnancy is as high as 60%.
 An ultrasound can help determine if your pregnancy is viable by detecting a fetal heartbeat.
 (A fetal heartbeat can be measured as early as 21 days after conception.)

 If your pregnancy is ectopic, meaning the fertilized egg is outside of the uterus, you will need to seek emergency medical attention.
 An ultrasound can help determine if your pregnancy is developing inside the uterus or assess if you are at risk for an ectopic pregnancy.